Phase transitions in time complexity of Brownian circuits: State-transition dynamics and first passage time in Brownian circuits

 \subsection{Embedding method}

-In general, the state-transition diagram of a Brownian circuit is not strictly one-dimensional.
-Nevertheless, many circuits have structural features that enable their dynamics to be coarse-grained into an effective one-dimensional process.
-This reduction relies on the observation that the state-transition diagrams of Brownian circuits are $N$-partite graphs, where the independent sets can be naturally ordered by their graph-theoretic distance from the final state.
+Generally, the state-transition diagram of a Brownian circuit is not strictly one-dimensional.
+Nevertheless, many circuits have structural features that enable their dynamics to be coarse-grained in an effective one-dimensional process.
+This reduction relies on the observation that the state-transition diagrams of Brownian circuits are $N$-partite graphs in which independent sets can be naturally ordered by their graph-theoretic distance from the final state.

-A general embedding procedure is as follows: \begin{enumerate} \item Label all states according to their distance from the final state. \item Group states with the same distance and sum their master equations to obtain an effective one-dimensional chain. \end{enumerate} To illustrate this procedure, we examine two essential classes of graphs relevant to circuit architectures: complete trees and hypercubes.
+The general embedding procedure is as follows: \begin{enumerate} \item Label all states according to their distance from the final state. \item Group states with the same distance and sum their master equations to obtain an effective one-dimensional chain. \end{enumerate} To illustrate this procedure, we examine two essential classes of graphs relevant to circuit architectures: complete trees and hypercubes.

-As a first example, we consider a complete $m$-ary tree in which the root represents the final state and the leaves represent the initial states.
-Each non-leaf node has exactly $m$ children; thus, the tree is filled at every depth level, containing $m^d$ nodes at depth $d$.
+As the first example, we consider a complete $m$-ary tree in which the root represents the final state and the leaves represent the initial states.
+Each non-leaf node has exactly $m$ children.
+Thus, the tree is filled at every depth level, containing $m^d$ nodes at depth $d$.
 To label the nodes, we assign to each state a word $\sigma$ over an alphabet$\Sigma$.
-The alphabet has a sufficient number of symbols to assign to children of each parent, e.g., $\Sigma=\{0,1,\ldots, m-1\}$.
-The root node is labeled the empty word $\epsilon$, and each child of a state $\sigma$ is labeled by appending a unique symbol $a\in\Sigma$, producing the state $\sigma a$.
-Conversely, if $\sigma$ is nonempty, we denote by $\sigma^-$ the word obtained by removing its last symbol; thus $\sigma^-$ is the parent of $\sigma a$, and $(\sigma a)^-=\sigma$.
+The alphabet has a sufficient number of symbols to assign to the children of each parent; for example, $\Sigma=\{0,1,\ldots, m-1\}$.
+The root node is labeled the empty word $\epsilon$, and each child of state $\sigma$ is labeled by appending a unique symbol $a\in\Sigma$ to produce the state $\sigma a$.
+Conversely, if $\sigma$ is nonempty, we denote $\sigma^-$ the word obtained by removing its last symbol.
+Thus, $\sigma^-$ is the parent of $\sigma$, and $(\sigma a)^-=\sigma$.